 The main vision for skyscrapers was for business to conducted more efficiently.
 There were many benefits for white collar firms to pay a premium for space in lower Manhattan to be next to firms they could find business synergy.

-Imagine New York without the Rockefeller Center, Empire State Building, and other skyscrapers that makes the beautiful skyline?
-We have the brave iron workers to collectively thank for that!
+Can you imagine New York without the Rockefeller Center, Empire State Building, and other skyscrapers that makes the beautiful skyline?
+We have the brave iron workers and their coworkers to collectively thank for that!